Rosacea Medication

 These agents are relatively contraindicated, except as a short course in rosacea fulminans.

 Moderately high doses may be helpful in rosacea fulminans.
-Decreases inflammation by suppressing migration of PMN leukocytes and reducing capillary permeability.
-Use in combination with isotretinoin.
+Prednisolone decreases inflammation by suppressing the migration of PMN leukocytes and reducing capillary permeability.
+Use it in combination with isotretinoin.
 Rosacea fulminans is treated with moderately high doses of prednisolone (30-60 mg/d) followed by oral isotretinoin.

 Class Summary